gskielian/Web-Development-Resources/Creating-a-Website/README.md

 ### Adding Images

 5\.
 Using Gimp/Photoshop to create Images.

 6\.
-Adding Images using Mediacrush or Github Software
+Adding Images using Mediacrush, S3, or Github Software

 ### Add Forums, Social Media Buttons, and Live Support